CapMousse/setitup/README.md

 To start, you need to create a config file, named `setitup.config` (using `YAML`), in your project folder.
 You can use `setitup init` to create a default file for you or create it manually.

-This file contains several namespaces, each one assigned for one part of your setup:
+This file contains several namespaces, each one assigned to one part of your setup:

 - project : your basic project configuration
 - database : your database configuration